cyclosproject/cyclos4-ui/README.md

 The initial planned scope is to have end-user functionality in this application.
 Administration functionality will still be available in Cyclos' default web interface.

 This user interface is still in very early days of development, and not yet useful for production.
+Cyclos 4.10 or newer is required for the back-end.

 ## Technical details